bindiego/local_services/k8s/gke/elastic/readme.md

 Please consult [How to create & manage service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 Simply download the key, a json file, then name it `gcs.client.default.credentials_file` and put it into `conf` dir.
 We only need the permission to manipulate GCS, so make sure it has only the minimum permissions granted.

+or Run `./bin/gcs_serviceaccount.sh` to create a service account and generate the json file to `./conf/gcs.client.default.credentials_file`.
+Please change the varialbes in the `./bin/gcs_serviceaccount.sh` for your environment.

 By now, in your *working directory*, you should be able to run `cat ./conf/gcs.client.default.credentials_file` to check the existence and the contents of the file.
 If you didn't do this, the auto script will later use `$GOOGLE_APPLICATION_CREDENTIALS`  environment variable to copy that file to the destination.
 You cannot skip this by now let's talk about how to disble in [Advanced topics](https://github.com/bindiego/local_services/tree/develop/k8s/gke/elastic#advanced-topics) if you really have to.

 ### Launch GKE/k8s cluster